ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 avalanche subnet create testsubnet
 ```

-This will start a series of prompts to customize your EVM Subnet to your needs.
+This is going to start a series of prompts to customize your EVM Subnet to your needs.
 Most prompts have
 some validation to reduce issues due to invalid input.
 The first prompt asks for the type of the
 virtual machine (see [Virtual Machine](#virtual-machine)).